rohit0718/tp/docs/DeveloperGuide.md

     3. `add n/Final d/02/02/1999 s/10:00 e/11:00 l/https://www.youtube.com/watch?v=8mL3L9hN2l4 v/Field` <br>
         - Expected: No exam is added as `exam` is not specified after add command.

-### Adding a Lesson
+#### Listing all modules

 1. Prerequisites:
-    - You must have at least one module in ModBook.
-    - ModBook should be in the Details view.
-If ModBook is not in the Details view, use the detail command with one of the modules already in ModBook (`detail c/CODE`).
+    - Can be executed from any view.
-2. Test case: `add lesson n/Tutorial d/Monday s/10:00 e/11:00 l/https://www.youtube.com/watch?v=8mL3L9hN2l4 v/COM1 ` <br>
+2. Test case: `list mod` <br>
-    - Expected: First lesson is added to the list.
-Details of the added lesson are shown in the status message.
+    - Expected: All modules are displayed, with their next lessons and next exams (if available)
-3. Test case: `add lesson d/Monday s/10:00 e/11:00 l/https://www.youtube.com/watch?v=8mL3L9hN2l4 v/COM1 ` <br>
+3. Test case: `list` <br>
-    - Expected: No lesson is added.
+    - Expected: Missing parameters so nothing happens.
 Error details shown in the status message, with correct command format provided.

-4. Other incorrect `add` commands to try:
-    - `add lesson n/Tutorial d/Monday s/10:00 e/11:00 l/ v/COM1 `<br>
-        - Expected: No lesson is added as link field is empty.
-    - `add lesson n/Tutorial s/10:00 e/11:00 l/https://www.youtube.com/watch?v=8mL3L9hN2l4 v/COM1 ` <br>
+#### Listing all lessons

+1. Prerequisites:
+    - Can be executed from any view.
+2. Test case: `list lesson` <br>
-        - Expected: No lesson is added as day is not specified.
+    - Expected: Each module's lesson lists are displayed.
-    - `add n/Tutorial d/Monday s/10:00 e/11:00 l/https://www.youtube.com/watch?v=8mL3L9hN2l4 v/COM1 ` <br>
-        - Expected: No lesson is added as `lesson` is not specified after add command
+3. Test case: `list` <br>
+    - Expected: Missing parameters so nothing happens.
+Error details shown in the status message, with correct command format provided.

+#### Listing all exams

+1. Prerequisites:
+    - Can be executed from any view.
+2. Test case: `list exam` <br>
+    - Expected: Each module's exam lists are displayed.
+3. Test case: `list` <br>
+    - Expected: Missing parameters so nothing happens.
+Error details shown in the status message, with correct command format provided.

+#### Showing details of a module

+1. Prerequisites:
+    - Can be executed from any view.
+    - For testing purposes, assume there is a module with code `CS2040S`.
+2. Test case: `detail c\CS2040S`
+    - Expected: A list of all Lessons and Exams of the specified Module is printed.
+3. Test case: `detail`
+    - Expected: Missing parameters so nothing happens.
+Error details shown in the status message, with correct command format provided.

-### Deleting a Module
+#### Deleting a module

 1. Prerequisites:
     - You must have at least one module in ModBook.